 Two primary themes underlie the current regulatory regime for structured products.
 The first is the direct message from the regulators that providing clear, accurate product disclosure to investors is not always sufficient.
 The rules promulgated by the principal regulators focus on appropriate governance of the product creation process and sufficient oversight of the sales process, even to the extent where the product issuer must, in some circumstances, take certain actions to monitor and assess the sales process by independent third-party distributors of the issuer's products.
 This focus evinces the regulators' concerns that certain sales efforts can, in some circumstances, amount to a concerning level of pressure on less financially sophisticated retail investors of products.
 As such, these regulators have taken the view that the creators and issuers of these products are well placed to understand the benefits and risks of their products and so should act as one of the gatekeepers to ensure they are sold only to suitable investors.
 The second is that the US regulators have retained the post-financial crisis activism in enforcement.
 This trend has meant that while a number of landmark enforcement actions occurred in the aftermath of the crisis as the regulators took a more activist approach to enforcement, the enforcement task forces remain active to this day.
-Given that this focus has now spanned three different presidential administrations, including the Trump Administration, it is fair to say that it likely reflects a bipartisan approach to the enforcement of the laws and regulations governing complex products sold to individual investors, including structured products.
+Given that this focus has now spanned four different presidential administrations, including the Trump administration and now the Biden administration, it is fair to say that it likely reflects a bipartisan approach to the enforcement of the laws and regulations governing complex products sold to individual investors, including structured products.
 While the enforcement of existing laws and regulations has bipartisan support, further regulation of the industry is a more complex issue.
-The elevation of Gary Gensler as chair of the SEC, with his known interest in regulatory change from his days as chair of the Commodity Futures Trading Commission in the early 2010s, could alter this landscape in ways that are currently hard to foresee.
+The elevation of Gary Gensler as chair of the SEC, with his known interest in regulatory change from his days as chair of the Commodity Futures Trading Commission in the early 2010s, has already impacted a number of areas of the capital markets, especially around climate change.
+How an active SEC could alter the structured products landscape is currently hard to foresee.

 This chapter explores how these trends manifest themselves in the overall regulatory landscape.
 It discusses the roles and legal regimes of the various US regulators of structured products from the SEC and FINRA to state law regulators, and specific issues such as the sales and marketing rules, Regulation Best Interest, exchange listing issues, the rules governing the use of distributors, such as know-your-distributor (KYD) requirements, and cash tender offers for structured products.
-It also addresses the evolving situation at the Department of Labor over its protean DOL Fiduciary Rule that the new presidential administration has telegraphed may again be amended in the upcoming year.
-As the United States and the world deal with the ongoing covid-19 pandemic, which is causing unprecedented changes to daily life and turmoil in financial markets, this chapter discusses the impact of this global health crisis on the disclosure, marketing, pricing and trading of structured products.
+It also addresses the evolving situation at the Department of Labor (DOL) over its protean DOL Fiduciary Rule that the new presidential administration has telegraphed may again be amended in the upcoming year.
+As the United States and the world come out of the covid-19 pandemic but are entering a period that appears to be characterised by inflation, rising interest rates and poor economic growth, this chapter discusses the impact of this new adverse economic reality on the disclosure, marketing, pricing and trading of structured products.
 In general, the chapter is organised thematically to address these principal regulatory rules and related concerns raised by regulators.
-We also cover generally the typical US tax treatment of structured products and other issues that touch upon structured products, such as the upcoming transition away from LIBOR.
+We also cover generally the typical US tax treatment of structured products and other issues that touch upon structured products, such as the ongoing transition away from the London Interbank Offered Rate (LIBOR).